sneaky-potato/sneaky-potato.github.io/content/blog/notion-sharding.md

 different people**.
 Otherwise, there was a greater chance of someone making the same error in both stages, weakening the premise of verification.

-The link to the original blog by them: [Herding elephants: Lessons learned from sharding Postgres at Notion](https://www.notion.com/blog/sharding-postgres-at-notion)
+The link to the original blog can be found at the end of this article.

+## 5. Re-sharding without downtime

+Shortly after this the Notion team again needed to shard the data into more databases[^2].
+But this time they smartly rolled out the update without requiring downtime.

 Also postgres natively supports creating publishers and subscribers via logical replication.
-Reference [here](https://www.postgresql.org/docs/current/logical-replication.html)
+Reference [here](https://www.postgresql.org/docs/current/logical-replication.html) Video explaining logical replication with a tutorial [here](https://www.youtube.com/watch?v=OvSzLjkMmQo)

-Part 2 of the blog can be found [here](https://www.notion.com/blog/the-great-re-shard)
+---

+[^1]: Part 1 of Notion's blog on sharding: [Herding elephants: Lessons learned from sharding Postgres at Notion](https://www.notion.com/blog/sharding-postgres-at-notion)
+[^2]: Part 2 of Notion's blog on sharding: [The Great Re-shard: adding Postgres capacity (again) with zero downtime](https://www.notion.com/blog/the-great-re-shard)